AI Research Assistant: Benefits, Use Cases, and Key Features

 Want to accurately track usability issues, feature requests, or customer frustrations?
 Set up tagging structures that align with your research goals.

-3. Review AI Transcriptions and Summaries
+3. Review AI transcriptions and summaries

 AI may be fast, but it isn’t flawless.
 This is especially true for capturing nuances such as sarcasm or hesitation.
 The solution?